-In May 2015, we established the MHI Group Global Code of Conduct as the common standard for our Group with reference to the UN Guiding Principles on Business and Human Rights.
-Through this, we believe we will cultivate a single, shared corporate culture.
-One that is rooted in mutual trust and affords dignity and respect to all employees.
-The MHI Group values the individual contribution of people irrespective of race, colour, religion, political convictions, gender, age, nationality, sexual orientation, marital status, or disability.
+MHI Group is committed to respecting human rights and workers' rights of employees in accordance with international treaties and other guidelines relating to human rights.
+In May 2015 we established the MHI Group Global Code of Conduct as the common standard for MHI Group.
+Through establishment of this standard, which was compiled making reference to the UN Guiding Principles on Business and Human Rights, we aim to cultivate a shared corporate culture, one that is rooted in mutual trust and affords dignity and respect to all employees.
+MHI Group values the individual contributions of all people irrespective of race, color, religion, political convictions, gender, age, nationality, sexual orientation, marital status, or disability.

 In addition, we have formulated the “MHI Group Human Rights Policy” in 2013 to ensure respect for the human rights of all stakeholders involved in our business activities and to contribute to the development of a sustainable society.
 In today’s globalized society, we recognize the importance to protect human rights not only within our own company, but throughout the entire value chains of our businesses.
 In 2021, we revised the Policy and established a system to address a variety of human rights issues.
 Under this policy, which is based on the UN Guiding Principles on Business and Human Rights, we are building the mechanisms to enhance human rights due diligence, identifying potential adverse impacts on our Group stakeholders, and setting down measures to prevent and mitigate any such impacts.